watzon/inkify/README.md

 The generate route is used to generate images.
 It takes the arguments listed above as query parameters, and returns a PNG image.

+#### `GET /detect`

+The detect route is used to detect the language of a code snippet.
+It takes a single argument, `code`, which is the code to detect the language of.
+It returns a sorted list of languages, along with the confidence of the detection (as a number between 0 and 100).

 #### `GET /themes`

 The themes route is used to get a list of available themes.
 It takes no arguments, and returns a JSON object containing a list of themes.